eegli/tinyparse/docs/reference/decamelize-variables.md

 - `username` → `username`
 - `Username` → `username`

+**Good to know**

-Note that decamelized aliases are only respected for CLI arguments, i.e., array of strings, and not object literals.
-Only long flags are decamelized.
-If you specify any [short flag aliases](reference/custom-flags), be aware that they are _not_ decamelized.
+- If you specify any [short flag aliases](reference/custom-flags), be aware that they are _never_ decamelized.
+This is because they are expected to be very short in the first place.

 ## Example